piyushraj2340/TaskFlow_v1.0/README.md

 		###  --- suggestiong like task 1 with goal 1 add explictily and give the suggestion name.....
 --- use the sp for the above functionality... ---

-# GoalEndDate - TaskEndDate does it need the dateTime or just need the date
+# GoalEndDate - TaskEndDate does it need the dateTime or just need the date : ans: need datetime but time end to mid-night like : 23:59:59
 # if goal or task mark as completed and then change the status to running: need to add the notes before move to running....
 # also add the notes automatically when status changes or task completed, etc.... and have tags manual notes or log notes....